+61 406 432 691

 Camera Repair & CCTV Servicing in Murrumbeena

-In many cases the real problem is not that the whole layout is wrong.
-It is one poor angle, one weak recorder, one glare-heavy approach or one camera that no longer captures the part of the property that matters most.
-The job is to find that weak point and fix it properly.
+A lot of the time, the whole setup is not the problem.
+It is one poor angle, one weak recorder, one glare-heavy view or one camera that no longer covers the part of the property you actually need to see.
+That is the weak point we look for first.

 Homes, townhouses and local shopfronts